In this article

 Instead, your target market is a specific group of people most likely to buy your product or service.

 So, who are those people?

-Don’t worry, that’s what I’m going to break down for you in this article.
+Don't worry, that's what I'm going to break down for you in this article.
 You will first learn how to identify your targeted market segment by conducting audience research.
-Then I’ll give you a list of target market examples from brands who have made millions by understanding their core customer persona.
+Then I'll give you a list of target market examples from brands that have made millions by understanding their core customer persona.